munificent/game-programming-patterns/book/state.markdown

 ## So How Useful Are They?

 Even with those common extensions to state machines, they are still pretty limited.
-The trend these days in game AI is more towards exciting things like [behavior trees][] and [planning systems][].
+The trend these days in game AI is more toward exciting things like [behavior trees][] and [planning systems][].
 If AI is what you're interested in, all this chapter has done is whet your appetite.
 You'll want to read other books to satisfy it.